clementfarabet/buffer/README.md

 tomething
 ```

-A slicing operatora is provided:
+A slicing operator is provided:

 ```lua
 > a = b'testing'